saraparveen26/Data-Visualization---US-Border-Crossing/README.md

 The top 5 busiest ports for both people traffic and vehicle traffic across the US-Mexico border between 2008 ans 2019 are San Ysidro, El Paso, Laredo, Otay Mesa and Hidalgo.
 The top two busiest ports across both people traffic and vehicle traffic are San Ysidro and El Paso; these ports are near metropolitan cities.
 Across these two ports, there is a decrease from 2009 to end 2012 then a steady increase as of 2013 across both ports.
 From the busiest port across the US-Mexico border i.e. San Ysidro, there is on average about 2.5 times people crossing the border than there are vehicles.

-# *Question 4 - Which are the top three busiest states between US and Canada?*
+# *Question 4 - What are the top three busiest states along the US-Canada border?*

 For this question, both bar graphs and line graphs were used to draw some observations.